-As at 31 December 2022, 49% of the loan portfolio consisted in exposure to retail clients (consumer loans and credit cards -20% and housing loans -28%), the rest of 41% being exposure towards SMEs -15% and corporate clients -26%.
+As at 31 December 2023, 47% of the loan portfolio consisted in exposure to retail clients (28% in housing loans and 19% in consumer loans and credit cards), the rest of 53% being exposure towards companies: SMEs - 13% and corporate clients - 40%.

-In absolute terms, the loan exposure to retail clients amounted to RON 28.9 billion, loans to SMEs amounted to RON 8.2 billion, while exposure to corporates amounted to RON 22 billion.
-As further described below, please note that the Bank has specific commercial clasiffications; as such, the majority of corporates (as classified under per BT definitions) actually fall under the European classification for SMEs.
+In absolute terms, the loan exposure to retail clients amounted to RON 31.4 billion, loans to SMEs amounted to RON 9.1 billion, while exposure to corporates amounted to RON 26.9 billion.
+More than 16,000 Romanians bought a house in 2023 with the help of BT, the amount granted exceeding RON 4.7 billion, while over 110,000 consumer loans, worth approximately RON 4.4 billion, were granted during 2023.
+Also in 2023, almost 22,000 loans were granted to SMEs.
+As further described below, please note that the Bank has specific commercial clasiffications; as such, the majority of corporates (as classified under BT definitions) actually fall under the European classification for SMEs.